CodeReviewDAO/dxd_codereview/Reviews/327 - Casper C++ SDK/Final/SecondReview.md

 # Unit / Automated Testing

-Project contains sufficient enough unit tests.
-Following the instrucrions in the [README](https://github.com/yusufketen/casper-cpp-sdk) of the porject, reviewer was able to successfully run tests successfully.
-Log files for unittests can be found below:
+The project contains sufficient enough unit tests.
+Following the instructions in the [README](https://github.com/yusufketen/casper-cpp-sdk) of the project, the reviewer was able to run tests successfully.
+Logs file for unit tests can be found below:

 [Tests Build Logs](SecondReviewassets/testbuildlogs.md)